JulienRobberechts/nodejs-test-double-guide/js-test-tools-overview.md

 For spy and stubs:

-- Siblings method call: Is it possible to call other function in the same module.
+- Siblings method call: Is it possible to call other function in the same module. (defintion of Partial/Full)

   1. [OK] possible everything is ok
   1. [EMPTY] return undefined